-GlaxoSmithKline is one of Europe's biggest pharmaceutical companies.
-However, like other manufacturers, it is wrestling with the triple threats of generic competition, ever more rigorous regulatory scrutiny, and the challenge of keeping its drug development pipeline filled.
+GlaxoSmithKline is traditionally regarded as one of Europe's leading pharmaceutical developers but like its peers, it has been wrestling with the triple threats of generic competition, ever more rigorous regulatory scrutiny, and the challenge of keeping its drug development pipeline filled.
 GSK's problems have, arguably, been more serious than some of its rivals, resulting in its demotion from the coveted position as global #2 several years ago.
-It now lags behind even its Swiss rivals by overall revenues.
-Recently, the group has been tweaking its broadly diversified portfolio in order to specialise on a smaller number of key segments.
-Until recently, for example, GSK was among other things the UK's #3 soft drinks marketer behind Coca-Cola and Britvic.
+It now lags behind its Swiss rivals by overall revenues.
+Recently, the group has been tweaking its broadly diversified portfolio in order to specialise on a smaller number of key segments, primarily respiratory and HIV drugs, vaccines and consumer healthcare.
+Until recently, for example, GSK was, among other things, the UK's #3 soft drinks marketer behind Coca-Cola and Britvic.
 It agreed to sell this division to Suntory of Japan in order to focus on healthcare.
 The following year, the group transferred its non-core collection of oncology drugs to Swiss rival Novartis, in exchange for the latter's vaccines business and medium-sized OTC division.
 As a result, GSK becomes the global leader in OTC medicines ahead of Johnson & Johnson.
-None of these moves, though, have relieved the increasing pressure from investors, some of whom are calling for a full break-up of the business.
+None of these moves, though, have relieved the pressure from investors, some of whom are still calling for a full break-up of the business.
 See also AquaFresh/Sensodyne profile.

 Selected GlaxoSmithKline advertising

 Which agencies handle advertising for GlaxoSmithKline?
 Find out more from the Account Assignments database

 Who are the main marketing decision makers at GlaxoSmithKline?
 View profile for details

 Who are the competitors of GlaxoSmithKline?
 See Pharmaceutical Sector